WalaaHijazi1/Advance_DevOps_Project/README.md

 - each module runs independntly.

 ### Backend Testing:
-This module performs automated testing of both the REST API and the MySQL database to validate end-to-end functionality. <br>
+This module performs automated testing of both the REST API and the MySQL database to validate end-to-end functionality.
 The defined target endpoint: http://127.0.0.1:5000/users This is the REST API endpoint exposed by rest_app.py.
 #### What does it do:
 - POST Request: Submits new user data (user ID, name, and creation timestamp) to the backend using the REST API.